jrashdi/MS-720-Microsoft-Teams-Voice-Engineer/Instructions/Labs/LAB_AK_02_configure_environment_teams_voice.md

 Calling policies are used to control which features are available to users.
 By default, when a user is on a Call in Teams, a second call coming in will alert them with a toast, giving them the option to pick up the second incoming call.
 Our organization does not want users interrupted when they are on calls.
 This feature is called “busy on busy”.

-At Contoso you need to enable the option of convenience recording 1:1 calls, which is disabled by default.
+At Contoso, you need to enable the option of convenience recording 1:1 calls, which is disabled by default.
 Your labs Teams Administrator, Katie Jordan will create a custom calling policy and apply it to all users via a Group policy assignment.

 1. You are still signed in to MS720-CLIENT01 as “Admin” and have the **Microsoft Teams admin center** open as **Katie Jordan**.